Index For Information

 The "standard" style are made from pieces left over from production of our larger products.
 The "special" and "traditional" styles are produced from skins bought specifically for ear muffs and, in the case of the "special" style, seat belt covers.
 So, in the "standard" style, the price reflects only the cost of the frames and the labor involved.
 In the "special" and "traditional" styles, the cost of the shearling is added in.
 Other than that, the "standard" style ear muffs are only available in one color while we offer a selection in the other two ear muff styles.

 We assume people really mean, "Will they break under normal circumstances?"
 The answer to the first question is, "Of course they will, especially if it is twenty below and you rip them out of your pocket and pull them apart as fast as possible because your ears are freezing."
 The answer to the second question is, " Not generally under normal circumstances."
 It does happen once in awhile because nothing is ever perfect, and yes, as they get older they get more brittle.
 However, as you see by the picture our frames use a metal hinge and a wire for the muff base.
 Frames that are 100 % plastic are very apt to break apart at the hinge.
 If they do break after a period of time we will be happy to replace the frame so don't throw them away.
-The cost of frame replacement is $7 for the velvet covered bands, $9 for the leather or $10 for the shearling covered bands.
+The cost of frame replacement is $8 for the velvet covered bands, $12 for the leather and $12 for the shearling covered bands.
 This includes return shipping.
-Please be sure to put your return mail address on a separate piece of paper in the box/envelope with the check.
+Please be sure to put your return mail address, phone number, and email address on a separate piece of paper in the box/envelope with the check.
 That is "cost basis" meaning we make little, if anything, on the replacement.
 However, this offer is only extended to our customers with our ear muffs.
 We absolutely will not repair ear muffs that we did not produce.
 You buy from us, you get our service.
 Honestly, if they are not ours, take them back to whomever you bought them from for repair.
 That only seems fair.
+Also, please do not go to a great expense to send them back.
+The least expensive way to return them is in a large kraft/manila envelope or the equivalent and send them first class mail.
+This is exactly how they will be returned to you.
+The base idea is to keep the total cost of repair to a bare minimum.

 Will I lose them?

 Well, some of you will.
 Seriously, we sell you a pair of ear muffs and we will replace the band for you at a nominal cost.
 We have replaced the bands for ear muffs that hardly have any wool left on them they are so old.
 How on earth can a company stay in business when people fix and not replace their products?
-So, with the help of modern technology, we randomly implant a tiny little gizmo in ear muffs that makes them jump out of your pocket, hide when you set them down on the seat of a taxi or a train so you forget them, or make your pet attack them.
+So, with the help of modern technology, we randomly implant a tiny little gizmo in ear muffs that makes them jump out of your pocket, hide when you set them down on the seat of a taxi or a train so you forget them, or make your dog attack them.
 That means we keep people coming back to purchase new pairs and, usually, a backup pair or two.
+Thanks to a customer in the diplomatic corps, we know our little gizmo works world wide, well, in Tunisia anyway.
 Isn't technology just wonderful?

 Is it jointed?